Asia – Asia flounders

 Europe – UK leaking

-European indices yesterday maintained some upward momentum, the FTSE adding 1.35% and the DAX 0.4%.
+European indices yesterday maintained some upward momentumThe strength of a trend.
+Its corollary is the pace at which the value of an asset changes., the FTSE adding 1.35% and the DAX 0.4%.

 Meanwhile, British Chartered Surveyors report a 21-year record high in house price growth in October, the index hitting 68.